We found 4 providers with an interest in gastrointestinal problems and who accept Humana Gold 2250/HMO Premier near Plainfield, IL.

 Relevant Interests: , acid reflux (GERD)

-Dr. Alwyn Harriott is a medical specialist in general surgery and bariatric surgery.
-His clinical interests include thyroid problems, celiac disease, and inguinal hernia repair.
+Dr. Alwyn Harriott works as a general surgeon and bariatric surgeon.
+He attended Wayne State University School of Medicine and then went on to complete his residency at St. John Hospital & Medical Center, Detroit.
+Areas of expertise for Dr. Harriott include thyroid problems, celiac disease, and inguinal hernia repair.
 He accepts Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
-After attending Wayne State University School of Medicine, Dr. Harriott completed his residency training at St. John Hospital & Medical Center, Detroit.
-His hospital/clinic affiliations include Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist La Grange Memorial Hospital.
+Dr. Harriott's hospital/clinic affiliations include Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist La Grange Memorial Hospital.

 Relevant Interests: , celiac disease, hemorrhoids, intestinal (bowel) problems, irritable bowel syndrome (IBS), acid reflux (GERD)